 Importantly, when this innovation-driven change happens people’s lives get better.
 That this improvement in people’s lives is not captured in statistics like GDP, because it is consumer surplus or hard to measure, is a problem with economics — not technology or business.

-About the author: Tren Griffin‘s professional background has primarily involved areas where business meets technologies like software and mobile communications.
+Posted here by permission of the author (who blogs at 25iq.com).
+About the author: Tren Griffin’s professional background has primarily involved areas where business meets technologies like software and mobile communications.
 He currently works at Microsoft.
 Previously, he was a partner at private equity firm Eagle River (established by Craig McCaw) and before that, a consultant in Asia.
-Griffin is the author of five books.
+Griffin’s latest book, Charlie Munger: The Complete Investor is about the legendary Berkshire Hathaway vice chairman, and how he invokes a set of interdisciplinary “mental models” involving economics, business, psychology, ethics, and management to keep emotions out of his investments and avoid the common pitfalls of bad judgment.

 Each set of quotations is a mashup from sources like the links identified below.
 My transcription of video interviews may not be perfect and the text is sometimes edited to reflect the brevity required in a blog format.